 Ika Fry (イカフライ)

-First off, Ika Fry (Furai) is the generic term for foods made by deep-frying squid coated in batter.
-Hence, Ika Fry includes “Ika Ring (イカリング)”, “Ika Ball (イカボール)”, and “Ika Ten (イカ天)”.
+First, Ika Fry (Furai) is the generic term for foods made by deep-frying squid coated in batter.
+It includes “Ika Ring (イカリング)”, “Ika Ball (イカボール)”, and “Ika Ten (イカ天)”.

-Ika Ring is a deep-fried round squid body slice also known as fried calamari, while Ika Ball is a deep-fried ground squid meatball.
+Ika Ring, also known as fried calamari, is a deep-fried squid body slice, while Ika Ball is a deep-fried squid mince meatball.

 Ika Ten (イカ天)